-1 Sulphuric acid vapours generated during plate formation shall be captured and fed into an exhaust gas purification system.

-2 Emissions of sulphuric acid, expressed as H2SO4, must not exceed 1 mg/m3.
+- 1 Sulphuric acid vapours generated during plate formation shall be captured and fed into a flue gas purification system. - 2 Emissions of sulphuric acid, expressed as $\rm H_2SO_4,$ must not exceed 1 mg/m3.

 The provisions of Number 81 also apply to installations in which products are treated by direct contact with furnace flue gases.